 Sgt Marion C. Covendale KIA

-Charles Williston Hayes was a premed student at the Univ of Tenn when he enlisted in the US Army Air Force in WWII.
+Charles Williston Hayes was a premed student at the University of Tennessee when he enlisted in the US Army Air Forces in WWII.
 He was a B17 pilot and was shot down and killed in an air raid to Berlin on August 6, 1944.
-He had married prior to enlisting and son Tucky was born while he was in flight training in Georgia.
-Wife Helen had Linda after he went to England with the 511th Squadron, of the 351th Bomb Group at Polbrook Airfield.
+He had married prior to enlisting and his son Tucky was born while he was in flight training in Georgia.
+His wife Helen had their daughter Linda after he went to England with the 511th Squadron of the 351th Bomb Group at Polbrook Airfield.